asciamanna/asciamanna.github.io/_drafts/creating-a-great-development-culture-continuous-learning.md

 If there is a legitimate date that needs to be hit be flexible about what functionality is included.
 Rememeber **_you cannot fix both time and scope_**.
 While I've had more than one argument with project managers about this in my career it is an absolute truth.
 Trying to do so is costing your organization.
 I would argue that a vast majority of deadlines are arbitrary.
 There is some great work being done in the **No Estimates** community and I recommend you read about it and challenge your organization on how they estimate.
 Thought workers do not produce their best work when pressured to meet unreasonable deadlines.

 ##Conclusion
 Take some of the practices and ideas I've described in these last two posts to your development organization and give them a try.
-Regardless of your domain, product, level of experience, team, etc. I guarantee that these suggestions will improve your team and your product.
+Regardless of your domain, product, level of experience, team, etc. I guarantee that these suggestions will improve your team and your product, and hopefully make the work place more enjoyable.